 SLOW ROASTED LAMB SHOULDER WITH BROADBEANS & ARTICHOKE

 This dish is warming and hearty enough for cooler evenings, yet with the freshness and vibrancy of some of the season's best green vegetables.
-It also makes the most of the sensational lamb we have in store at the moment.
+It also makes the most of the sensational local lamb we have in store.
 The lamb does take some time in the oven, but needs very little attention so lets you carry on with life in the meantime.

 2 cloves garlic, peeled and crushed

 2 tbs finely chopped oregano

 1 x 2.5kg lamb shoulder on the bone

 250ml chicken stock

 1kg broad beans, podded and blanched